Julie Dill, LPC

 Kathy received her Master of Social Work (1982) from Virginia Commonwealth University.
 She has 28 years of prior experience working with students in the public school setting, including working with families, young adults, and adolescents to address issues students faced as they interacted in an educational setting.
 She has also been involved in program development addressing high risk issues within the school and community.

 Darlene is the Administrative Assistant for the RU Aware Program and the SAVES Program.
 She has several years of administrative experience in both the medical field and higher education office settings.
 She is responsible for scheduling student meetings with the RU Aware counselors, coordination of travel arrangements and reimbursements, budget planning and reporting, supervise Graduate Assistants and work study staff, and tracking and compliance with Alcohol EDU and HAVEN courses.
 She is proficient in Microsoft Office Software Packages (Outlook, Word, PowerPoint, and Excel), along with additional university software programs (Banner, eVA, Cognos, EverFi, HMS and Advocate).
 She attended New River Community College where she is pursuing her degree in Business Management.
 She has received Career Studies Certificates in Human Resource Practices and Supervision and Leadership from New River Community College, along with a Certificate of Supervision and Leadership from Virginia Tech.

-Chris is also a Radford University alumnus having received a Bachelor of Science in Philosophy and Religious Studies in 2014.
-She is a current Master’s student working towards a degree in Clinical Mental Health Counseling.
-She plans to complete her studies in August of 2016 at which time she plans to use her counseling degree to help cancer patients and their loved ones in the New River Valley.
+Chris received her Bachelor of Science in Philosophy and Religious Studies (2014) from Radford University.
+She is currently working towards a Master degree in Clinical Mental Health Counseling.
+In the future she plans to work with cancer patients and their loved ones in the New River Valley.